 You can cancel your housing application in My UAHome by clicking on ”Cancellation Request”.
 Alternatively, you may notify Residence Life in writing (letter, fax, or email).
 Include your name and University student ID number.
 If you cancel your fall semester housing by May 15, the Rent Down Payment, if paid, will be refunded.
 After the applicable date, it is not refundable.
 The $150 housing application fee is not refundable at any time.

 If you did not pay your housing application fee, Rent Down Payment or Admissions Enrollment fee and/or complete your License Agreement by the deadline, then your housing assignment was cancelled.

 Students have the option of selecting their own roommate(s) or suitemate(s) or receiving a random roommate.
 The roommate selection process will open in April, at which time all students will complete a profile as part of their housing application.
 Read more on the Roommates page.

 We offer a roommate matching program in My UAHome.
 It helps you to find other students you might be compatible with and allows you to communicate with them within the system.
 Roommate selections must be mutual.

 No. About half our students request a roommate and half opt for a random roommate.
 It is up to you.

 At the beginning of the semester, roommates have the opportunity to sit down with their RA and discuss expectations in the room.
 It is important to fully engage in this conversation and give serious thought to your expectations and clearly communicate them.
 If issues arise, your RA is your best resource.

-All of the residence halls are all gender with the exception of one all-female hall – Maricopa.
-All gender halls have single gender rooms and typically single gender floors or wings.
-A few halls have all gender wings.
-Bathrooms are single gender, with the exception of some halls, and are subject to change each year.
+Residence halls are all-gender with the exception of one all-female hall, Maricopa.
+All halls have gender-specific rooms and typically gender-specific floors or wings.
+A few halls have all-gender wings.
+Bathrooms are gender-specific, with the exception of Árbol de la Vida, Likins and Posada San Pedro, which have some gender-specific and all-gender bathrooms on each floor or wing.
+Locations of gender-specific and all-gender bathrooms are subject to change each year.